Keith Henson: Scientology

 Keith Henson was working for the company that bought the Xanadu license when Scientology lawyer Helena Kobrin tried to destroy the news group alt.religion.scientology. and later e-mailed legal warnings to participants who had quoted as few as six lines of Scientology texts.

 Henson is one of the focal points of the ongoing struggle between the Church of Scientology and its critics, often referred to as Scientology versus the Internet.
 Henson entered the Scientology conflict when it was at its most heated in the mid-1990s.
 In 1996, many of Scientology's secret writings were released onto the Internet, and the Church of Scientology embarked on a massive worldwide campaign to keep them from being spread to the general public.
 Henson examined these writings, titled New Era Dianetics (NOTS), and from his examination of these secret documents, said that Scientology was committing medical fraud.
 The NOTS documents, he said, contained detailed instructions for the treatment of physical ailments and illnesses through the use of Scientology practices.
 The Supreme Court decision in 1971 had declared that Scientology's writings were meant for "purely spiritual" purposes, and all Scientology books published since then have included disclaimers stating that Scientology's E-meter device "does nothing" and does not cure any physical ailments.
 The NOTS procedures, Henson claimed, were a violation of this decision.
 To prove his claim, Henson posted two pages from the NOTS documents onto the Usenet newsgroup alt.religion.scientology.

 The Church of Scientology immediately initiated legal action, but Henson did not retract his claims.
-He was served with a lawsuit by the church's legal arm, Religious Technology Center (RTC).
+He was served with a lawsuit by the Religious Technology Center (RTC), a Scientology organization which holds the trademarks related to Scientology and Dianetics.
 Henson defended himself.
 After a lengthy court battle involving massive amounts of paperwork, Henson was found guilty of copyright infringement.
 He was ordered to pay $75,000 in fines.
 Henson declared bankruptcy in response to the judgment.
 Henson began protesting Scientology regularly, standing outside Scientology's Gold Base with a picket sign.
 The organization sought to obtain a restraining order, which was not granted.

 Henson was, however, charged with three misdemeanors under California Law: making criminal threats (California Penal Code section 422), attempting to make criminal threats (California Penal Code section 422, charged pursuant to Penal Code 664, the "general attempt" statute), and threatening to interfere with freedom to enjoy a constitutional privilege.
 Sheriff's Detective Tony Greer, Riverside County lead investigator, said: "In reviewing all of the Internet postings I did not see any direct threat of violence towards the church or any personnel of the church."